flipcamp/engagingstudents4/essays/pellegrin.md

 - except here 1 measure of 7 is equivalent to 2 measures of the original tune
 - eighth-note subdivision = 4+4+3+3
 - this is most consistently articulated by the bass
-- AABA with 12 measures in last A section (36-measure form)
+- AABA with twelve measures in last A section (36-measure form)
 - one could also conduct this in a medium 3 (hypermetric 2), feeling a 2+2+3 quarter-note subdivision of the meter (this is harder in that the conducting is slower, but is easier when the bass walks quarter notes rather than articulating the 4+4+3+3 eighth-note subdivision)
 - transcription of piano solo by Tom Hewson available [*here*](https://tomhewson.files.wordpress.com/2013/12/allthethings.pdf)